seomoz/improved-rack-throttle/README.md

 By default, HTTP clients are uniquely identified by their IP address as returned by `Rack::Request#ip`.
-If you wish to instead use a more granular, application-specific identifier such as a session key or a user account name, you need only subclass a throttling strategy implementation and override the `#client_identifier` method.
+If you wish to instead use a more granular, application-specific identifier such as a session key or a user account name, you can subclass a throttling strategy implementation and override the `#client_identifier` method.

 HTTP Response Codes and Headers